izecheru/online-storage/README.md

   dataprotection-keys:
 ```

-Run this command if you have docker deckstop installed and all the things will begin to download and set up
+Run this command if you have Docker Desktop installed and all the things will begin to download and set up

 ```bash
 docker compose up --build